 The purpose of this course is to develop students' understanding of and practical experience in ethical hacking techniques.
 For this purpose, students are invited to explore and attack a virtual computer network set up as a training environment.
-Additionally, students write and discuss short essays on the ethics of hacking.

 Read more about the course's learning objectives in the course plan.

 As a prerequisite, participants should have basic programming skills.
 Knowledge about operating systems (UNIX-based, Microsoft Windows) and communication networks is a definite plus.

 There are five lectures, of which four are guest lectures with cyber-security professionals from the industry, professionals who will share their most exciting hacking experiences and anecdotes with the course participants.
 You can find the planned seminars in the course calendar and under assignments.